University of Arkansas Razorback Marching Band: Staff

-Dr. Jeffrey Summers is the Associate Director of Bands at the University of Arkansas where he teaches courses in conducting, Wind Symphony, and others within the Department of Music.
-In 2022, Dr. Summers was named Director of Athletic Bands and Director of the Razorback Marching Band.

-Mr. Chase Jones has been the Assistant Director of the Razorback Marching Band since 2022.
-In 2022, Mr. Jones was made Director of the Hogwild Pep Band, the school's smaller pep band that attends sporting events other than football, such as basketball and volleyball.
+Chase Jones is the Associate Director of Bands at the University of Arkansas.
+In 2024, Jones was named Director of Athletic Bands and Director of the Razorback Marching Band.
+In 2022, Jones was made Director of the Hogwild Pep Band, the school's smaller pep band that attends sporting events other than football, such as basketball and volleyball.

+Chris Agwu was brought on as the Assistant Director of the Razorback Marching Band for the 2024 season.

+W. Dale Warren has been the senior Wind band director and the professor of music at the University of Arkansas.

 Student Leadership

 The University of Arkansas Marching Band has several student leadership positions, the most visible of which are the drum majors who lead the band on the field and direct the band in the stands.
-Drum major auditions start with an interview of each applicant by the directors and graduate teaching assistants.
-Those who pass the interview stage are invited to a teaching session, where each person gives a mock lesson on marching technique.
-Lastly, the best of these compete in front of the entire band by demonstrating the traditional drum major run-out, and then by leading the band in stands tunes.

-Each section has one or two Section Leaders, depending on the size of the section.
+Each section has designated Section Leaders, with numbers varying depending on the size of the section.
 They oversee their section during sectional rehearsals, which could cover music or marching technique.
 During trips and other events, the drum majors often rely on the section leaders to help organize the band before parades and other performances.
-Section leaders are also responsible for administrative tasks for their sections such as ensuring attendance at events, and seeing that all necessary forms are filled out by their section members.
+Section leaders are also responsible for administrative tasks for their sections such as ensuring attendance at events and seeing that all necessary forms are filled out by their section members.

-The section is further divided into small groups led by Squad Leaders.
-The drill captain is responsible for instruction and demonstration of marching fundamentals and distribution of drill cards.
+The auxiliary sections, the Razorback Color Guard and the Razorback Twirlers, also have student leadership positions, Section Leaders and Captains respectively.
+Along with the administrative duties of the wind and percussion Section Leaders, these Student Leaders work closely with their respective coordinators.

 The band usually has one or more students functioning as Librarians.
 They are responsible for ensuring that music, drill sheets, etc. are printed and ready for rehearsals, in addition to managing the band library.
 Other student leadership positions are offered through participation in the band service organizations.